advanced-security/cocoapods-dependency-submission-action/README.md

 This is the [CocoaPods Dependency Submission Action](https://github.com/advanced-security/cocoapods-dependency-submission-action) which parses CocoaPods Lock files and submits the dependencies to the [Dependency Graph Submission API](https://docs.github.com/en/enterprise-cloud@latest/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api).

+> [!WARNING]
-Sadly, [GitHub's Security Advisory Database](https://github.com/advisories) does not contain CocoaPods security alert information which means no security vulnerabilities in your dependencies will be reported.
-This project is mainly to keep your Software Bill of Materials up to date and complete.
+> Sadly, [GitHub's Security Advisory Database](https://github.com/advisories) does not contain CocoaPods security alert information which means no security vulnerabilities in your dependencies will be reported.
+> This project is mainly to keep your Software Bill of Materials up to date and complete.

 ## Usage